dmose/mc-nodejs-docs/index.md

     <details><summary>Details...</summary>

-    There are likely to be slight different options for CI use (e.g. we may additionally do checks that require online resources or accounts, such as snyk, and we don't want to unnecessarily burden local developers).
+    There are likely to be slightly different options for CI use (e.g. we may additionally do checks that require online resources or accounts, such as `snyk`, and we don't want to unnecessarily burden local developers).
     </details>